mbrukman/autogen/README.md

 File type or language is determined based on the full filename or extension, as appropriate.
 See [`autogen`](autogen) for a list of recognized file types.

-The flag `--no-code` skips adding extra boilerplate code to source files.
+The flag `--no-code` skips adding boilerplate code to source files.

-The flag `--no-runline` skips adding extra runline to source files.
+The flag `--no-runline` skips adding runline to source files.

 Sample outputs: